thephpleague/route/restful-strategy.md

 Route provides several pre-built JSON `Response` objects that are pre-configured and will handle the response for you.

-For example, when creating a resource, on sucess we would likely return a `201 Created` response.
+For example, when creating a resource, on success we would likely return a `201 Created` response.
 This can be done very easily.

 ~~~ php
 use League\Route\Http\JsonResponse as Response;